 “You remember that boy in the Kinkou family home.
 Get this, his specialty is magic unlike most of the people here.
 A bit rough around the edges, but I think a good teacher is really what he needs, especially since he’s a Master to an Electi.”

-“I’ll consider it… as long as there’s no opposition from those in this country,” she said, shooting a glance to Lau, who was now Yi Long’s adopted guardian.
+“I’ll consider it… as long as there’s no opposition from those in this country,” she said, shooting a glance at Lau, who was now Yi Long’s adopted guardian.

 “You can do what you wish.
 Magic is outside of my forte, you know.
 I just juggle things.”
 Lau raised his arms in a shrug.
 He, too, was at a loss of how to educate the young boy before meeting Cornelius.
 There were few practitioners of the ‘Magic of the Elements’ as they called it in Sanshiro.

-Not long after, we arrived back in Haneman and transferred to the wagon that we had used to first arrive here.
-Over time, we had fixed it up and enlarged it to account for the possibility of more passengers.
+Not long after, we arrived back in Haneman and transferred to the wagon that we first used to arrive here.
+Over time, we had it fixed up and enlarged to account for the possibility of more passengers.
 Furthermore, we exchanged the original horse for a pair of stronger looking mares.

 Right after everyone got in, I circled around the cart to make sure there weren’t any ‘hidden’ surprises, especially since I recalled Katsys overseeing some of the upgrades.